Uploaded on Sep 5, 2008

 Re-affix the felt covering by lining the exposed part of the base with hot glue and pressing the felt back into place.

 If you completely removed the felt you can create a new covering to replace it.
-Using the lamp base as a g
+Using the lamp base as a guide, cut the felt into the right shape, then glue it to the base.

 Standard YouTube License